 Also known as ‘The Holy Mountain’, Skirrid, or Ysgyryd Fawr, is a remote National Trust-owned outlying peak that lies at the eastern edge of the Brecon Beacons National Park.
 The hill is 454 metres high and is surrounded by nature-rich woodland, with the ruins of St Michael’s Chapel and an Iron Age hillfort at the base and views across to Sugar Loaf and Blorenge from the summit.

 Things to see and do in the Black Mountains

 Along with the collection of hills and mountains to climb, there is a range of other things to see and do in and around the Black Mountains of the Brecon Beacons National Park.

 Llyn y Fan Fach

-The tranquil waters of this 10-acre glacial lake make it a great choice for wild swimming, especially as it’s surrounded by the peaks of the Black Mountains.
+The tranquil waters of this 10-acre glacial lake make it a great choice for wild swimming in the Brecon Beacons, especially as it’s surrounded by the peaks of the Black Mountains.
 The lake is pretty remote so make sure you take everything you need for your visit.
 You’ll have to walk along the path of the Afon Sawdde River for around 4 miles to get to this secluded beauty spot which is said to be home to the mythical Lady of the Lake.